krishnakanthb13/tango-master/walkthrough.md

 GEMINI_API_KEY=your_key_here
 ```

-Once configured, the "Upload Screenshot" button will use Gemini to "see" the puzzle for you!
+- Once configured, the "Upload Screenshot" button will use Gemini to "see" the puzzle for you!

+## Publishing Readiness

+The repository is now ready for GitHub publication:
+- **`README.md`**: Fully updated with a project banner, feature list, tech stack, installation guide, and license details.
+- **`LICENSE`**: GPL-3.0 license is present and linked.
+- **`.gitignore`**: Optimized to keep build artifacts and environment secrets out of your public repo.
+- **`walkthrough.md`**: This guide provides in-depth usage details for new users.

+---
+*Ready to push to GitHub!*